cuhksam/emnlp2019.github.io/_pages/participants/hotels.md

 <b>Breakfast:</b> Included<br>
 <b>Wifi:</b> Free<br>
 <b>Distance to Venue:</b> 38 minutes by Airport Express / S1 bus<br>
-<b>Direction:</b> (1) BUS: Take Bus Route No. S1 at Tung Chung Station to AsiaWorld Expo Stop.
+<b>Direction:</b> <i>BUS:</i> Take Bus Route No. S1 at Tung Chung Station to AsiaWorld Expo Stop.
 The ride is about 20 mins ride and single trip fare is HK$ 3.5.
-This is a circular line running from Tung Chung Station to Airport and back to Tung Chung Station with stops at Hong Kong International Airport and AsiaWorld Expo.
-(2) BUS: Bus Route No. X1 is the express bus running from Tung Chung Station to/from AsiaWorld Expo.
+This is a circular line running from Tung Chung Station to Airport and back to Tung Chung Station with stops at Hong Kong International Airport and AsiaWorld Expo.<br>
+<i>BUS:</i> Bus Route No. X1 is the express bus running from Tung Chung Station to/from AsiaWorld Expo.
 However, it will be operated in specified period only.
-Please check the schedule at KMB or CityBus (you can also download their apps to check the latest information).
-(3) MTR / AIRPORT EXPRESS: At Tung Chung Station, take Tung Chung Line to Tsing Yi Station and then take Airport Express Line (different platform) at Tsing Yi Station to AsiaWorld Expo Station.<br>
+Please check the schedule at KMB or CityBus (you can also download their apps to check the latest information).<br>
+<i>MTR / AIRPORT EXPRESS:</i> At Tung Chung Station, take Tung Chung Line to Tsing Yi Station and then take Airport Express Line (different platform) at Tsing Yi Station to AsiaWorld Expo Station.<br>
 <b>Booking Method:</b> <a href="../../downloads/hotel-booking-form.pdf">form</a>
 </td>
 </tr>